jonegil/gui-with-gio/teleprompter/index.md

 A [teleprompter](https://en.wikipedia.org/wiki/Teleprompter) is a device that displays text for the presenter to read.
 From [rolling parchment in a suitcase](https://www.smithsonianmag.com/history/a-brief-history-of-the-teleprompter-88039053/) to modern screens and camera solutions, the core remains the same - display the right text at the right time.

-In a digial world, this could be useful for all of us.
-Full script, que cards or bullet points are up to you - it's smart to prepare and fair to bring notes.
-Today we build a tool that displays what you need, where you need it.

 <p align="center">
   <img src="teleprompter_with_text.jpeg" alt="Teleprompter with text" height="250"/>
   <!--img src="teleprompter.jpeg" alt="Teleprompter and camera" height="250"/-->
 </p>

 ## So what will we actually build?
-To build our teleprompter in Gio we will:
- 1. convert a ```txt``` file to a list of **paragraphs**
+This sounds like something we could build ourselves.
+Here's the plan:

+ 1. Read and display content from an external ```txt``` file.
+ 1. Display the text in an efficient manner.
+That's done by breaking the full text into smaller **paragraphs**
+ 1. Present each paragraph as a separate [material.Label](https://pkg.go.dev/gioui.org/widget/material#Label) widget.
- 1. use [layout.List](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#List) to display the paragraphs as a **list of widgets**
+ 1. Organize the labels into a **list of widgets** using [layout.List](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#List)
- 1. build **auto scrolling**, including start, stop and live speed adjustment
+ 1. Build **auto scrolling**, including start, stop and live speed adjustment
- 1. also add manual scrolling, for full control using both **keyboard** and **mouse**
+ 1. Add manual scrolling, for full control using both **keyboard** and **mouse**
- 1. allow the user to **resize** and **layout** the text exactly as wanted, live, when scrolling
+ 1. Allow the user to **resize** and **layout** the text exactly as wanted, live, when scrolling
- 1. add custom graphics to create a **transparent** focusbar, that we **move at will**, making it easier to read the right line.
+ 1. Add custom graphics to create a **transparent** focusbar, that we **move at will**, making it easier to read the right line.

+Sounds like we have our work cut out for us?
+Not to worry, we'll tackle them step by step.

 ## Source code